lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 > [!TIP]
 > Debug events aren't persisted - they're real-time only.
 The metrics get saved to Langfuse for historical analysis, but the debug stream is ephemeral.
 It exists for live monitoring.

-This is how we found performance bottlenecks.
-Watching the debug stream during actual calls revealed issues that logs never showed.
-You see the time-to-first-token spike, you immediately know the LLM is slow.
-You see the sentiment flip negative, you know something went wrong.

 ---

 ## The Tricky Parts